 - Have you lost interest in activities you used to enjoy?

 “When I let go of what I am, I become what I might be.”

 If you are experiencing any of these symptoms, and have tried to get over them on your own but can’t, it may be time to seek out professional help.
 Have you seen your medical provider to determine if you need medication?
 Have you found a therapist that is experienced in treating Post-Traumatic Stress Disorder?

-At Mindset Family Therapy our therapists have been trained in Eye Movement Desensitization and Reprocessing (EMDR), a leading trauma treatment, Trauma Focused-Cognitive Behavior Therapy (TF-CBT), Dialectical Behavior Therapy (DBT) Acceptance & Commitment Therapy (ACT), Internal Family Systems (IFS), Mindfulness-based Therapy, Sandtray Therapy, and Play Therapy.
+At Mindset Family Therapy our therapists have been trained in Trauma Focused-Cognitive Behavior Therapy (TF-CBT), Dialectical Behavior Therapy (DBT) Acceptance & Commitment Therapy (ACT), Internal Family Systems (IFS), Mindfulness-based Therapy, Sandtray Therapy, and Play Therapy.
 Most importantly, our therapists are client-centered and will utilize the evidenced-based treatment modalities that fit your needs so you can get back to living the life you want to have.